BlackRock Center for the

 Application Deadline: February 1, 2021 (11:59 PM EST)

 Gallery Spaces: The Kay Gallery is located on the main level and has 1,500 square feet of exhibition space with 16-foot-high walls topped by clerestory windows.
 Gallery II is located on the upper level and has up to 140 linear feet of wall display space, a wall of windows, and varied ceiling height with some areas open to the two-story atrium.
 Exhibitions are also presented online through the BlackRock website.

 Installation Details: BlackRock no longer requires the use of the cable hanging system.
 It is now possible to use nails, screws, and other fasteners to install artwork in the galleries.
 All installations must be approved by the Gallery Director.
 A limited number of pedestals are available for three dimensional work.

-Eligibility: Individuals over the age of 18 who reside in the Mid-Atlantic region (Maryland, Washington, DC, Virginia, West Virginia, Pennsylvania, or Delaware) may submit.
+Eligibility: Artists over age 18 who reside in the Mid-Atlantic region (Maryland, Washington, DC, Virginia, West Virginia, Pennsylvania, or Delaware) may submit exhibition proposals.
 Artists must be able to provide delivery of all artwork in the exhibition to our gallery space in Germantown, MD.
 BlackRock Center for the Arts is a nonprofit 501(c)3 organization and currently does not have funding to pay for artwork shipping, transportation, or artist travel expenses.